Vegetarian oyster sauce for the discerning greenie.

 Now that the school holidays are upon us, there’s never been a better time to cook up a storm with your budding masterchefs.
-Read our 10 top tips for cooking with kids to hours of holiday fun – not only will it encourage your kids to get hands-on in the kitchen, it will also introduce them to a new world of flavours and ingredients.
+Read our ten top tips for cooking with kids to hours of holiday fun.
+Not only will it encourage your kids to get hands-on in the kitchen, it will also introduce them to a new world of flavours and ingredients.

 Speaking of cracking, is there any greater kitchen thrill than cracking an egg as a youngster?
 One of the great joys of cooking is the tactile experience, whether that’s kneading dough by hand, or smooshing together ingredients for meatballs.
 All of this is going to result in mess, so be prepared with plenty of clean towels and a stool so little ones can reach the sink with ease.

 Choose plastic bowls and measuring cups over glass where possible.

 Little ones can still get involved in chopping and prepping ingredients—just be sure to choose a safety knife (a butter knife is ideal)—and let them practise on softer ingredients, such as zucchinis, peeled fruit and herbs.
 Keep your sharp knives out of reach and don’t rest them on the chopping board, just in case inquisitive kids pull the board towards them.

 Wash hands with warm soapy water, secure any loose hair with a hair band or hat, and don aprons.

 Yes, we’ve all been there… rushing through a recipe only to discover we should have baked this or boiled that way back at the start of the process.
 To avoid disappointment, and to help kids gain an understanding of the cooking process, take the time to read through the recipe together, then assign them the easier tasks.